shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 Ersie focused in on a tension bolt on the back of the heel.
 It had gears on its head, that moved two gold-plated straight gears open or closed around the heel.
 Her handy screwdriver helped her turn it counter-clockwise.
 The boots seemed to fold in and get thinner.
 When she turned the bolt clockwise, the boots widened, to a limited degree.

 "That might be enough!"
 Ersie jumped up and clasped her hands.
 "It's worth a shot!"
 She adjusted the tension bolt to its widest setting and placed the boots on the ground.
 She laid a rag on the ground and wiped her dirty bare wolf paws on it.
-One by one, she wiped them cleaned and placed them gingerly into the boots.
+One by one, she wiped them clean and placed them gingerly into the boots.
 She held on to the counter and the cart to hoist herself up.
 This time, her paws slipped further, deeper into the boots.
 But alas, they still didn't fit.

 "Grrrr…" Ersie growled.
 "I wish I was a cat right now, then I would be able to fit into these boots."

 And just like that, a magic spell washed over Ersie, as if she had said the magic words to make her wish come true.
 It started in her feet.
 Her arch grew and her toes shortened and twisted into a new form.
 The transformation felt strangely like a rubber band being released.
 Whatever was happening, it made her feet slide right into the boots.

 "Whoa."
 Ersatzica steadied herself.
 Her balance was a bit thrown off.
 "Magic boots?
 Yeah.
 I'll say."
 She pushed herself upright and tried to balance on her two feet.
 She stiffened her wolf tail straight out and outstretched her arms.
 She took a deep breath.
 "Ok, the first step is always the hardest."
 She lifted one foot, lifting the boot with it.
 She put it back down.
 So far so good.
 Tiny step, but good.
 Stripes of orange fur crept up her leg above her knee.
-She lifted her foot again, this time to take a bigger step.
+She lifted her foot again, this time taking a bigger step.
 But at that moment, her tail decided to warp and twist, growing longer and thinner, and throwing her off balance.
 "Whoa!"
 She landed on her knees and palms.

 *KLING!* The latches hit the bricks lining the floor.